Across the River and into the Trees: Reception

-Only a few contemporary critics praised the novel.
 John O'Hara wrote in The New York Times; "The most important author living today, the outstanding author since the death of Shakespeare, has brought out a new novel.
-The title of the novel is Across the River and Into the Trees.
+The title of the novel is Across the River and into the Trees.
 The author, of course, is Ernest Hemingway, the most important, the outstanding author out of the millions of writers who have lived since 1616."
 Tennessee Williams, in The New York Times, wrote: "I could not go to Venice, now, without hearing the haunted cadences of Hemingway's new novel.
 It is the saddest novel in the world about the saddest city, and when I say I think it is the best and most honest work that Hemingway has done, you may think me crazy.
 It will probably be a popular book.
 The critics may treat it pretty roughly.
 But its hauntingly tired cadences are the direct speech of a man's heart who is speaking that directly for the first time, and that makes it, for me, the finest thing Hemingway has done."

 Williams and O'Hara were among the very few positive contemporary reviews, while negative reviews appeared in more than 150 publications.
 Critics claimed the novel was too emotional, had inferior prose and a "static plot", and that Cantwell was an "avatar" for Hemingway's character Nick Adams.
 The novel was also criticized for being an unsuitable autobiography, and for presenting Cantwell as a bitter soldier.

 According to Hemingway biographer Carlos Baker, Hemingway was "deeply wounded by the negative reviews" of this novel.
 Furthermore, Baker explains Hemingway was unaware that those close to him agreed with the majority of critics.
 For example, his wife Mary, who disapproved of Across the River and into the Trees, said: "I kept my mouth shut.
 Nobody had appointed me my husband's editor."

-The novel has undergone a reassessment since its publication; Meyers believes the novel shows a new "confessional mode" in Hemingway's work, and that it "would have been hailed as more impressive if it had been written by anyone but Hemingway."
-The Hemingway critic Ben Stoltzfus agrees; he sees the structure as more comprehensible for the modern reader—exposed to the Nouveau roman—than for those of the mid-20th century.
+Later literary scholars consider the novel better than the contemporary reception.
 Baker compares it to Shakespeare's Winter's Tale, or The Tempest: not a major work, but one with an "elegiac" tone.
+Literary biographer Jeffrey Meyers believes the novel shows a new "confessional mode" in Hemingway's work, and that it "would have been hailed as more impressive if it had been written by anyone but Hemingway."
+Critic Ben Stoltzfus agrees, and he believes Hemingway's structure is more comprehensible for the modern reader—exposed to the Nouveau roman—than for those of the mid-20th century.